How to Rent an Apartment [2023 Rental Application Guide]

 The next part of the process includes credit and background checks.

 Credit checks are usually part of the application fee and require your authorization.
-The landlord also conducts a background check to assess your criminal history and see how dependable you are.
+The landlord also conducts a background check to assess your criminal history and determine your reliability.

 4. Send Over Proof of Income

 Proof of income is critical when applying for an apartment, as it shows that you have a reliable source of income to pay rent.
-Bring two to three pay stubs, tax returns, and two to three months' worth of bank statements to include in your application to speed up the process of renting an apartment.
+Bring your tax returns, two to three pay stubs, and two to three months' worth of bank statements to include in your application to speed up the apartment rental process.

 - Pay Stubs